|

 Sea

-of the Plains by Laurie Carlson Kids
+of the Plains by Laurie Carlson

-Wings 5-Star Rating: A very special thanks to cowboy entertainer/educator Ted Newman allowing us to use part of original song: "Latitude and Longitude" from his album, "Songs for Kids" for our background music.
+A very special thanks to cowboy entertainer/educator Ted Newman allowing us to use part of original song: "Latitude and Longitude" from his album, "Songs for Kids" for our background music.
 The 13-song album includes "Readers are Winners," "The Best Me," "Latitude and Longitude," "Water Cycle," and more.
-Click here to order: Ted Newman's other CD album, "You Made Me a Better Man," contains 14 other terrific songs including Thank God That I'm a Cowboy," "Little Rodeo Cowboy" and "Oh What A Ride! that would be perfect for your classroom!
-To purchase his album "You Made Me a Better Man" for $16.95 with $4.00 shipping and handling, click the button below. |
+To order, go to Ted Newman.
+Ted Newman's other CD album, "You Made Me a Better Man," contains 14 other terrific songs including Thank God That I'm a Cowboy," "Little Rodeo Cowboy" and "Oh What A Ride! that would be perfect for your classroom!
+To purchase his album "You Made Me a Better Man" for $16.95 with $4.00 shipping and handling, click the button below.

 |